-Financing: General Fund Time Frame: Within one year of the start of the planning period (by December 2024).
+Financing: General Fund Time Frame: Within six months of adoption of the Housing Element.
+Within one year of the start of the planning period (by December 2024).
 Implementation Responsibility: Community Development Department (Planning Division) Relevant Policies: Policy 1.1, Policy 1.2